confluentinc/cli/internal/pkg/errors/README.md

 - capitalize first letter
 - end with a full stop
 - separate sentences using a newline; do not add a newline at the end of the last sentence
+- for sentences ending in a url, put a space between the url and the fullstop
 - the variable name must end with *Suggestions*

 examples: